Ardakilic/backmeup/README.md

 FILESROOT="/var/www" #root of your (virtual) hosting files, E.g: For apache, it is /var/www, for nginx, it's /usr/share/nginx/html "WITHOUT THE END TRAILING SLASH"
-BASEFOLDER="/tmp" #Temporary folder to create database dump folder (a subfolder will be created to this folder upon dumping) BACKUPFOLDER="backmeup" #your backup folder that'll be created on Backup provider METHOD="dropbox" #Method name, can be "dropbox" or "s3".
+BASEFOLDER="/tmp" #Temporary folder to create database dump folder (a subfolder will be created to this folder upon dumping) BACKUPFOLDER="backmeup" #your backup folder that'll be created on Backup provider METHOD="dropbox" #Method name, can be "dropbox", "s3" or "owncloud".
 More providers soon S3_BUCKET_NAME="my-aws-bucket" #AWS S3 Bucket name S3_STORAGE_CLASS="STANDARD_IA" #AWS S3 storage class.
 Values are "STANDARD", "REDUCED_REDUNDANCY", "STANDARD_IA". http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html
+OWNCLOUD_USER="admin" #Owncloud user for WebDAV Access OWNCLOUD_PASSWORD="password" #Owncloud Password for WebDAV Access OWNCLOUD_WEBDAV_ENDPOINT="https://owncloud-host.com/remote.php/webdav/" #Owncloud WebDAV Host, you can get this endpoint from the low end "cog" Settings icon from your OwnCloud WebUI, This has to have the end / character
 ```

 On-the-fly Configuration